 What to Wear Based on the Feature You Want to Accentuate

-Whether you’re short, tall, or somewhere in-between, stand tall and be proud of your height with long, graceful clothing lines that skim your body.
+Whether you’re short, tall, or somewhere in between, stand tall and be proud of your height with long, graceful clothing lines that skim your body.
 High-waisted pants always add the look of height.
 Slim-fitting capri pants nip in at the ankles and can flatter both tall and short women.

 If your upper body is a lovely shape, show it off with A-line dresses and skirts with a higher waistline.
-These shapes draw the eye upward to your top half and put the focus on your beautiful face, arms, and chest.
+These shapes draw the eye upward to your top half and put the focus on your beautiful face, arms, and bust.

 Face and smile

 A flattering neckline brings all the attention to your face.
 Try a boatneck teed, a draping cowl neck sweater, or a fitted top with buttons or embroidery along the shoulder.
 A smart collar – maybe even with a pop of color – draws the eye to your smile and cheekbones.
+The right choice of tops can really bring out your best facial features.

 Take a look at Christine, a Type 3 woman who has sometimes felt like “too much” for other people.
 She’s vibrant and tends to move through the world at a fast pace.
 But her old wardrobe clashed with her naturally swift, intense movement.